cornucopia-rs/cornucopia/test_integration/README.md

 Integration testing entrypoint.

 This acts like a testing harness.
 It manages the database required for testing, coordinates the execution of tests and reports the results of the test suite.
-Internally, it uses many of our workspace crates, notably `codegen_test`, but also `examples` and `benches`.
+Internally, it uses many of our workspace crates, notably `test_codegen`, but also `examples` and `benches`.

 Our integration testing not only checks that Cornucopia is able to generate the code, but it also tests that the right error messages are reported in case of user errors.
 It also runs the generated code to ensure its correctness.